jeff4/bionotes.github.io/_comp/transformer.md

 		1. Generative pretraining with a large corpus of unsupervised data
 		1. Fine-tuning with instruction, ground-truth labelled q+a pairs
 		1. RLHF
+	* What is a language model?
+(1:49): "A language model is just a special case of an autoregressive sequence model.
+Aka, given some history of observed variables, where history is specified by variables 'x<sub>1</sub>,... x<sub>t</sub>', what is the value of the next element 'x<sub>t+1</sub>'?